lkiesow/python-feedgen/readme.rst

 is suggested especially for large extensions.

-The parameters `atom` and `rss` control if the extension is used for ATOM and RSS feeds, respectively.
-The default value for both parameters is `true` meaning the extension is used for both kinds of feeds.
+The parameters `atom` and `rss` control if the extension is used for ATOM and RSS feeds respectively.
+The default value for both parameters is `True`, meaning the extension is used for both kinds of feeds.

 **Example: Producing a Podcast**